StephensGit/Todo-List/README.md

 ## Overview
-This project uses the Github public API to allow users to search for Github users by their username.
-It's built with a mobile first workflow, encorporating HTML, CSS, CSS variables, Flexbox and Javascript.
+This is a Todo application that's built with a mobile first workflow, encorporating HTML, CSS, CSS variables, Flexbox and Javascript(ES6).
 It also allows usrers to toggle between light/dark mode.

-### The challenge

-Users should be able to:
+### Users should be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page